Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 #### Comments

 **Important note:** <br/>
 There are multiple hardware revisions under the same name.
-Only the `dreame.vacuum.mc1808` is currently supported.
+Only the `dreame.vacuum.mc1808` is currently supported.<br/>
+You can distinguish the different revisions by looking at the SSID of the Wi-Fi AP of the robot.

 Rooting is pretty easy, only requiring a 3.3v USB UART Adapter, [the Dreame Breakout PCB](https://github.com/Hypfer/valetudo-dreameadapter) and almost no disassembly.
 All warranty seals stay intact.